How to cook rice

 Types of rice and how to cook them

 Long-grain rice like basmati needs to be rinsed before cooking to get rid of any excess starch and then boiled or cooked by the absorption method.
 Brown rice needs more water than white rice to cook and takes longer.
 Soaking it in cold water for at least 30 minutes and up to several hours will help cut the cooking time.
 To use the method below, add 1¼ times the amount of water.
 See our guide for more details on how to cook brown rice.

 Short-grain rice for risotto, paella and rice pudding need the excess starch to make the final dish creamy, so don’t rinse it.
 For these dishes, the rice is cooked along with the other ingredients.

-How to cook rice – basic recipe
+How to cook rice on the stove

 - 1 cup basmati rice per serving (or weigh 75g per person)